willgarcia/rotc/.build/README.md

   * If no Ip address is appears at the end of the install, type this commmand in your terminal:
     `kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}`

-  * Then make your way to '<yourIPAddres>/productpage'
+  * Then make your way to `<yourIPAddres>/productpage`

 * Run `./batect -f azure.yml shell` to open a shell inside the cluster

-* Run `./batect -f azure.yml destroy-azure-pulumi` to destroy the environment
+* Run `./batect -f azure.yml destroy-azure-pulumi` to destroy the environment and all resources

-press enter throught the prompts

-Azure location: EastUS

-navigate to yes to perform update press enter

-click the link provided

-you might have to wait a bit for the app to load

 # GCP